Baucau Airport: 1975–2000

 On 9 December 1975, 156 Indonesian Air Force troops of the Kopasgat infantry and special forces corps, together with other Indonesian troops, parachuted into Baucau as part of the Indonesian invasion of East Timor.
 The objective of the Kopasgat troops was to capture the airport.
 The following day, 10 December 1975, Baucau fell to the Indonesians.
 As a consequence, the airport was taken over by the Indonesian military and closed to civilian traffic, although at least nominally it remained accessible to large civilian airliners such as Airbus A300s, Boeing 747s and McDonnell Douglas DC-10s.

 During the ensuing Indonesian occupation, the airport was used by the Indonesian Air Force.

 In June 1999, ahead of that year's referendum on East Timorese independence administered by United Nations Mission in East Timor (UNAMET), the United States undertook assessments of the airport to determine whether it could handle Lockheed C-141 and Boeing C-17 operations.
 After the result of the referendum was announced on 4 September 1999, violent clashes, instigated by a suspected anti-independence militia, sparked a humanitarian and security crisis in the region.
 On 6 September 1999, at the request of the UN and in coordination with Indonesian officials, the Australian Defence Force executed Operation Spitfire, under which RAAF C-130 Hercules aircraft were used to evacuate UNAMET staff, foreign nationals and refugees from the Baucau and Dili airfields to Darwin, Australia.

 Subsequently, the International Force East Timor (INTERFET), a multinational non-United Nations peacemaking task force, was organised to address the humanitarian and security crisis.
 On 22 September 1999, INTERFET secured Baucau Airport.
-An airbridge was then created there to support a major expansion of an airbridge INTERFET had already established between Darwin and Dili.
+An airbridge was then created there to support a major expansion of an airbridge INTERFET that had already established between Darwin and Dili.
 No. 382 Expeditionary Combat Support Squadron RAAF assumed responsibility for the operation of the airport, and No. 2 Airfield Defence Squadron RAAF provided security.

 On 18 November 1999, an Air Macau Airbus A320 became the first Portuguese aircraft to visit East Timor for 24 years, when it landed at Baucau with 67 Timorese refugees and direct humanitarian aid to the National Council of Timorese Resistance (Conselho Nacional de Resistência Timorense (CNRT)).
 Coincidentally, the Airbus's arrival took place on the 65th anniversary of the first ever arrival of a Portuguese aircraft in the then Portuguese Timor: on 18 November 1934, a de Havilland DH.85 Leopard Moth crewed by pilot Humberto da Cruz and mechanic António Lobato landed at the original Dili airport, now part of the site of East Timor's Nicolau Lobato Presidential Palace, at the end of a 14-day long flight from Amadora, near Lisbon.